-A child losing their balance and putting out their hand to break their fall is a common occurrence, and broken wrists or arms are the most frequent serious injury among skateboard riders, roller bladers and micro-scooter users
+A child losing their balance and putting out their hand to break their fall is a common occurrence.
+Broken wrists or arms are the most frequent serious injury among skateboard riders, roller bladers and scooter users.

-Knee and elbow quards
+Knee and elbow guards

-These are designed to protect these vulnerable parts of a child's body that research has shown are common points of contact when children fall
+These are designed to protect the vulnerable parts of a child's body.
+Research has shown that knees and elbows are common points of contact when children fall.

-They are very important for skateboarding - skateboarders and roller bladers commonly land on their elbows and knees.
-This type of fall is also likely to happen with microscopter users.
+Protective equipment is very important for skateboarders, roller skaters and roller bladers as they commonly land on their elbows and knees.
+This type of fall is also likely to happen with scooter users.